htethtetaung10/Postal-Code-Recognition/README.md

 # Postal-Code-Recognition
-This project detects a postal code digit by digit and shows the details of the postal code.
-I have used Debrecen postal code data, and tools such as Python, OpenCV and MongoDB.
+This project detects each digit belonged to a 4-digit postal code and check whether it includes in the postal code database which has all postal codes in Debrecen.
+If the code exists in the database, show the postal code details.
+Otherwise, show the error message.
+I have used tools such as Python, OpenCV and MongoDB.